NaimElijah/Analysis_and_Design_of_Software_Systems_Project/docs/Instructions.md

 **NEED TO ADD MORE ONCE WE WILL UNITE ALL PARTS TO ONE CLI**

 ### Overview
-The employee module is responsible for managing the employees, shifts, and system premissions.
+The employee module is responsible for managing the employees, shifts, and system permissions.
  - The employee management supports viewing, editing, and creating employees.
  - The Assignment management supports viewing, editing, and creating shifts.
  - The Avalibilty ** PLACE HOLDER FOR ROTEM **